 Specializes in Egyptian Dance - Oriental and Folklore but well-versed in other Middle Eastern dance styles.

-Exuding emotion, strength, and passion, Amara Sayid has studied the art of Egyptian dance extensively to acquire the technique and cultural aspects of the Oriental and Folkloric dance styles.
+Specializing in the Egyptian style and folklore-inspired dances, Amara Sayid is recognized by her heartfelt performances exuding great elegance, emotion, and musicality.
+Her deep-rooted admiration and dedication to this art form is evident through her decades of studying and experience.
 Under the instruction of Samay, Amara began her love for dance in 2001.
 Showcasing a profound aptitude for her art, three years later Amara was one of the few chosen to join Samay Mideast Performing Company as the youngest member of the troupe.
 In a short time, she became the lead dancer, and in 2009 was named Assistant Director of the company.
 In 2014, Amara became the Artistic Director of the school continuing the beautiful, creative, and soulful legacy of her mentor Samay.
-Amara in 2017 is now the Co-Director of the academy, working alongside the talented Roshana Nofret to help manage the administration of MEPAA activites.

 Amara’s time with the troupe has provided her priceless opportunities to sharpen her technique.
 She had the honor of opening concert performances for singers such as Nancy Ajram, Najwa Karam, and Shireen.
-Her enthusiasm and approach has graced the stages of numerous local theatre productions, including Miami-Dade College’s Annual Dance shows (from 2001 to present), the Miami Belly Dance Convention (2010), Rakstar (2010 & 2013), and Middle Eastern Mosaic (2017 to present), to name a few.
+Her enthusiasm and approach has graced the stages of numerous local theatre productions, including Miami-Dade College’s Annual Dance shows (from 2001 to present), the Miami Belly Dance Convention, Rakstar, and Middle Eastern Mosaic, to name a few.

 Danna Yasbet is an award-winning dance artist, inspired by Raqs Sharqi’s beauty, empowerment and emotion.
 Captivating audiences everywhere with her illustrious elegance and soulful, earthy technique, her style is recognized as a blend of authentic and contemporary Egyptian Dance.
 She was the runner-up soloist of the 2011 RAKSTAR International Competition, and shared the first-place win with Azhar Dance Ensemble in the 2013 USA Belly Dance Queen Competition - Troupe Category.
 Her goal is to entertain audiences everywhere while simultaneously promoting the appreciation and cultural understanding of this ageless art form.